The Pricing Mistake I Made Before Going Full-Time

 March 20, 2026

-The number one question that prevents creatives from quitting their jobs is how to price.
-Here's the math that allowed me to go freelance.
+The number one question that prevents creatives from going freelance is how to price.
+Here's a free calculator with the math that got me to start.

 How much should I charge?
 That was my biggest question when I started Floresta.
 I had to figure that out right away.